 Brisbane climate is fantastic.
 But a few weeks per year, we have the rain season in Queensland.
 During bad weather, things to do in Brisbane are more limited than in Sydney.
 I do feel that you can find in Sydney anything that you have in Brisbane.
 But the contrary isn’t always true.
 If you disagree, please comment on my post to give me ideas on activities to do in Brisbane when it’s raining.
 I’d love to change my mind!

 Sydney vs Brisbane, round 2: why I prefer Brisbane

-But if we consider the life in the cities, I actually prefer Brisbane.
+But if we consider lifestyles in both cities, I actually prefer Brisbane.

 I find it easier to make friends in Brisbane